ericsun95/Flying-High-Again/written_exam/markedquestions.md

 > BECMG 0606/0608 21015KT P6SM means that between 0600Z and 0800Z the conditions will be becoming, winds from 210° at 15 knots with greater than 6 miles visibility.
 P stands for plus, meaning greater than 6 miles.

+> When the forecast speed is less than 5 knots, the coded group is "9900" and read, "LIGHT AND VARIABLE".

 ##### Questions
 - <span style="color:green"> Of what value is the Weather Depiction Chart to the pilot? </span>